Hebrew Bible

 In addition to the Masoretic Text, modern biblical scholars seeking to understand the history of the Hebrew Bible use a range of sources.
 These include the Septuagint, the Syriac language Peshitta translation, the Samaritan Pentateuch, the Dead Sea Scrolls collection, the Targum Onkelos, and quotations from rabbinic manuscripts.
 These sources may be older than the Masoretic Text in some cases and often differ from it.
-These differences have given rise to the theory that yet another text, an Urtext of the Hebrew Bible, once existed and is the source of the versions extant today.
+Such differences have given rise to the theory that yet another text, an Urtext of the Hebrew Bible, once existed and is the source of the versions extant today.
 However, such an Urtext has never been found, and which of the three commonly known versions (Septuagint, Masoretic Text, Samaritan Pentateuch) is closest to the Urtext is debated.
 There are many similarities between the Hebrew Bible and the Christian Old Testament.
 The Protestant Old Testament includes the same books as the Hebrew Bible, but the books are arranged in different orders.
-The Catholic, Eastern Orthodox, Oriental Orthodox, and Assyrian churches include the Deuterocanonical books, which are not included in certain versions of the Hebrew Bible.
-In Islam, the Tawrat (توراة) is often identified not only with the Pentateuch (the five books of Moses), but also with the other books of the Hebrew Bible.
+The Catholic, Eastern Orthodox, Oriental Orthodox, and Assyrian churches include the deuterocanonical books, which are not included in Jewish or Protestant versions of the Hebrew Bible.

+In Islam, the Tawrat (توراة) is often identified not only with the Pentateuch, but also with the other books of the Hebrew Bible.

 Scholars increasingly view the Hebrew Bible as a mix of folklore and history, with some narratives after the 9th century BCE partly supported by archaeology but many traditional accounts debated or questioned.

 Terminology

 Tanakh

-Tanakh is an acronym, made from the first Hebrew letter of each of the Masoretic Text's three traditional divisions: Torah (literally 'Instruction' or 'Law'), Nevi'im (Prophets), and Ketuvim (Writings)—hence TaNaKh.
+Tanakh is an acronym derived from the first Hebrew letter of each of the Masoretic Text's three traditional divisions: the Torah (תּוֹרָה, lit.
+'Instruction' or 'Teaching' or 'Law'), the Nevi'im (נְבִיאִים), and the Ketuvim (כְּתוּבִים).

-The three-part division reflected in the acronym is well attested in the rabbinic literature dating from the medieval/Masoretic period.
-During that period however, the term was not used, rather the proper title was or (מקרא), meaning 'reading' or 'that which is read', because the biblical texts were read publicly.
-The acronym is first recorded in later Masoretic texts and commentary.
-Mikra continues to be used in Hebrew to this day, alongside Tanakh, to refer to the Hebrew scriptures.
-In modern spoken Hebrew, they are interchangeable.
+The three-part division reflected in the acronym Tanakh is well attested in the Rabbinic literature dating from the Masoretic period.
+During that period, however, the term Tanakh was not used; rather, the proper title was Mikra or Miqra (מִקְרָא), meaning "reading" or "that which is read", because the biblical texts were read publicly.
+The acronym Tanakh is first recorded in the Masorah Magna (lit.
+'Great Masorah') of the Hebrew Bible, and it later entered broader Jewish use via the responsa of Rabbi Shlomo ben Avraham ibn Aderet (1235–1310) compiled in Teshuvot haRashba.
+(Note: Full title: שו״ת הרשב״א) Mikra continues to be used in Hebrew, alongside Tanakh, to refer to the Hebrew scriptures.
+In spoken Modern Hebrew, they are interchangeable.